Color Contrast Checker guide

 • Quickly reject low-contrast combinations during design work.

-In plain language: The checker converts hex colors to sRGB, calculates relative luminance, then uses the WCAG contrast formula: (lighter + 0.05) / (darker + 0.05).
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The checker normalizes #RGB or #RRGGBB hex colors, converts each sRGB channel to linear light, calculates relative luminance, then uses the WCAG contrast formula: (lighter luminance + 0.05) / (darker luminance + 0.05).
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 How to read the answer

-• The contrast ratio compares the lighter luminance with the darker luminance.
+• The contrast ratio compares the lighter relative luminance with the darker relative luminance after WCAG adds 0.05 to both sides.

-• AA large text should be at least 3:1.
+• AA large text passes at 3:1 or higher.

 Common mistakes to avoid

-• Do not check only the default state; hover, focus, disabled, and selected states matter too.
+• Do not check only the default state; hover, focus, disabled, selected, and dark-mode states matter too.

 • Do not rely on color alone to communicate state.

-• Do not assume a passing contrast ratio fixes all accessibility issues.
+• Do not assume a passing contrast ratio fixes font size, line height, focus outlines, icon meaning, or keyboard usability.

 Research and references